19hours/sg-statutes/Acts/Income Tax Act.md

 ### Composite insurers

-(9) In the case of an insurer carrying on life insurance business in conjunction with any other insurance business, the assessment of the gains or profits on which tax is payable shall be made in one sum, but the gains or profits arising from the life insurance business shall be computed in accordance with subsections (6), (7) and (8) as if such life insurance business were a separate business from the other insurance business carried on by the insurer.
+(9) In the case of an insurer carrying on life insurance business in conjunction with any other insurance business, the assessment of the gains or profits on which tax is payable shall be made in one sum, but the gains or profits arising from the life insurance business shall be computed in accordance with subsections (6), (7), (7A) and (8) as if such life insurance business were a separate business from the other insurance business carried on by the insurer.

+[Act 39 of 2017 wef 01/06/2017]

 [28/92; 7/2007]